BREAST REDUCTION

 Home rest for 3 to 5 days.

-Local heat after the second post-operative day.
+Local ice for 24 hours, then local heat from the second post-operative day.

 Antibiotics and analgesics for 7 days.